-Kronos' expectations as to the future of the TiO_2 industry are based upon a number of factors beyond its control, including worldwide growth of gross domestic product, competition in the marketplace, solvency and the continued operation of competitors, unexpected or earlier than expected capacity additions or reductions and technological advances.
-If actual developments differ from its expectations, Kronos' results of operations could be unfavorably affected.
+Kronos' expectations as to the future of the TiO_2 industry are based upon a number of factors beyond its control, including worldwide growth of gross domestic product, competition in the marketplace, solvency and continued operation of competitors, unexpected or earlier than expected capacity additions or reductions and technological advances.
+If actual developments differ from expectations, Kronos' results of operations could be unfavorably affected.

-Kronos believes that annual attainable production capacity for 2009 is approximately 532,000 metric tons.
-Kronos expects that production volumes in 2009 will be significantly lower than attainable capacity.
-Kronos currently expects that it will operate at 70% to 80% of its attainable production capacity in 2009.
-Its expected capacity utilization levels could be adjusted upwards or downwards to match changes in demand for Kronos' product.
+Kronos believes that its annual attainable production capacity for 2009 is approximately 532,000 metric tons.
+Kronos expects that its production volumes in 2009 will be significantly lower than its attainable capacity due to the production curtailments implemented in the first half of the year.
+Kronos currently expects that it will operate at 75% to 80% of its attainable production capacity in calendar 2009.
+Kronos' expected capacity utilization levels could be adjusted upwards or downwards to match changes in demand for its product.

-Noncontrolling interest in subsidiary - Noncontrolling interest in net income (loss) of subsidiary decreased \$782,000 in the first six months of 2009 as compared to the first six months of 2008 due to lower earnings of CompX in 2009.
+Noncontrolling interest in subsidiary - Noncontrolling interest in net loss of subsidiary increased \$259,000 in the first nine months of 2009 as compared to the first nine months of 2008 due to higher earnings of CompX in 2009.